extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 Dates are stored as `date` or `datetime` datatypes.
 The format of the date is dependent on the RDMS you are working with.

-If only the date portion of an entry is being queried, queries are gener
+If only the date portion of an entry is being queried, queries are generally quite easy.
+As soon as the time portion is included in the query complexity increases.

+When inserti